 - In general, selling online is active income because you create the products, market them, answer customer questions, and package and ship them.
 There is a component that is passive, because if you sell online – you are often making money 24 hours a day, 7 days a week.

 In contrast, when you earn passive income you are generally “hands off”.
 You are not doing anything for the money.
 Here are some examples of passive income:

 - Investments are passive income.
 You invest one time and receive income based on that investment.

 - In the craft world, cut file designs and ebooks are generally considered passive income because you design or write them once – then sell them digitally which is hands off.

 - Silhouette and Cricut small businesses can take advantage of affiliate programs to earn more passive income.
 This style of program works by using special links that a company has given to you to promote or suggest their products.

 In my mind, there is nothing better than passive income to accompany the active income you are already making.
 Now, why did I tell you all this?
-Next, we are going to talk about affiliate programs.
-Click here and get ideas of how to incorporate affiliate programs into your existing Silhouette or Cricut business with just a few clicks!
+Tomorrow, we are going to talk about affiliate programs.

 Save this post to Pinterest: